My 10 favorite things to to in Brookings, Oregon

 Seafood, beaches, redwoods, whale watching: fun things to do in Brookings, Oregon.
 Includes an interactive map of the Southern Oregon Coast.

-The Oregon Coast is a magical place, beginning in Astoria, Oregon and integrating State Parks and National Forests along the way (like Heceta Head lighthouse), to the end of the line, so to speak in Brookings.
+The Oregon Coast is a magical place, beginning in Astoria, Oregon and integrating State Parks and National Forests along the way (like Heceta Head lighthouse) to the end of the line, so to speak, in Brookings.
 Although you can find beautiful beaches and dramatic rock formations with crashing surf just about everywhere, the land around Brookings feels ever so different — as if you can sense the climate beginning to integrate with sunnier and drier lands.
-It feels like just about anything will grow here, and the lack of large population bases means that most of the attractions will be lightly visited.
+It feels like just about anything will grow here, and the lack of large population bases means that most attractions will be lightly visited.

 Table of Contents for things to do in Brookings, Oregon

 - Find a redwood forest

 - Boat ride — fishing or whale watching

 - Interactive map of things to do in Brookings, Oregon